hrcloudgit/psug_minutes/2019-02-13/module-example.md

 ## Process Outline

-  1. Created a folder path (e.g. c:\scripts\TestModule)
+  1. Created a folder path (e.g. c:\scripts\HRPSUG1)
-  2. Created a file named "TestModule.psm1" in the above path
+  2. Created a file named "HRPSUG1.psm1" in the above path
-  3. Created a file named "Get-MyTestModule.ps1" in the same path
+  3. Created a file named "Write-Stuff.ps1" in the same path
-  4. Created the module manifest "TestModule.psd1" in the same path
+  4. Created the module manifest "HRPSUG1.psd1" in the same path
   5. Import the module to test and validate
   6. Publish the module to the PowerShell Gallery

 ## Files

-### TestModule.psm1
+### HRPSUG1.psm1

 ```powershell
 try {